sehmim/Fauna-React-Native-CURD/README.md

 For this demo we will use Faunas FQL service via the endpoint `https://db.fauna.com/query/1`.

-1. Lets make a `FaunaClientService` class to do all the heavy lifting for us.
+1. Lets make a `FaunaClient` class to do all the heavy lifting for us.

         ```
         export class FaunaClient {